 Milan is the home of Italy’s great fashion houses.
-It tends to attract as many business travellers as tourists.
+It tends to attract as many business travelers as tourists.
 Milan is seen are more of an economic hub than a must-see tourist destination.
 It is however a city of great charm, not to mention style.

 The best things to do in Milan range from visiting Renaissance artworks to exploring the buzzing nightlife.
 Milan has one of the best gay scenes in Italy.
 Some would say Milan has the very best gay scene.
 There are more gay bars in Milan than Rome.
 Milan is well worth adding to your itinerary if you’re exploring Northern Italy.